benber86/curve-blog/content/posts/gho-users/index.md

 GHO launched about a year ago in July 2023.
 The product gathered over 500 unique users and $20 million of outstanding loans in its first month.
+A year later, it is in the [top 20 of stablecoins](https://www.coingecko.com/en/categories/stablecoins) by market capitalization and has over 2000 users.

-By September 2023, a [$35 million cap was introduced](https://governance-v2.aave.com/governance/proposal/308/) to better manage the protocol's risk exposure.
+In September 2023, a [$35 million cap was introduced](https://governance-v2.aave.com/governance/proposal/308/) to better manage the protocol's risk exposure.
 It only took a couple of months for the cap to be filled.
 As the two charts below demonstrate, the cap subsequently strongly tempered user growth.
 While the crypto market saw strong growth in Q4-23 and Q1-24, that same period saw the number of unique GHO users stall.